01101010110/proot-distro-scripts/README.md

 ```

 #
 ## Optional VNC Support --- For Termux Only Environments!
+(STILL BEING WORKED ON, IS NOT READY.
+THIS LINK IS JUST FOR ME FOR TESTING RIGHT NOW)

 Adds VNC support, which allows you to connect to your environment remotely using a computer.